Sensor Format Blind Test

 Recently, I sat down to refactor a Go application with a high-level design objective in place.
 The application had two conceptually separate entities implemented in different files but mashed into a single package.
 I needed to separate them out into their own packages.
 I wasn’t using an IDE — just Emacs with basic formatting and non-contextual auto-complete aids.

 I started out by creating a new directory for the package to be split out and moved the files that contained most of the relevant code into that directory, without thinking of the consequences.
+I could just invoke the compiler and let it guide me through the process of fitting the pieces of the puzzle together.
+One of the nice features of modern compilers is that they don’t continue dumping out errors beyond a limit.
+This allows fixing a program in small steps, going by the changes in errors produced by the compilers.

 Go Workshop